This is the first story in a three-part series looking at elite-college admissions.

 The confluence of these two factors meant that colleges and universities could—and had to—be more strategic in their admissions.
 They gained a better sense of what kinds of students they needed to enroll to balance their budgets and maintain their academic profile.
 They started hiring people tasked specifically with traveling around the country (and, eventually, the world) to recruit students.
 They partnered with consulting firms to assess voids in their existing student populations and come up with recommendations on how to fill those gaps.
 (If a school didn’t enroll enough Hispanic students one year, a consultant might encourage that school to ramp up Hispanic-student enrollment efforts the following year, for example).

 One consequence of all of this strategizing, according to the Education Conservancy founder and executive director Lloyd Thacker, was that higher education became highly commercialized.
 It generated what Thacker describes as a “marketplace” comprised of a patchwork of rankers and consultants and test-prep companies and how-to-beat-the-system guidebooks.
-These industries that have placed an even greater premium on admissions selectivity and institutional prestige and have thus contributed to the admissions mania.
+These industries have placed an even greater premium on admissions selectivity and institutional prestige and have thus contributed to the admissions mania.

 This commercialization has also contributed to the admissions mania by prescribing the criteria needed to get into a selective college, many of which are ultimately inconsistent with the mission of a given institution.
 Today’s college-admissions culture “is distorting students’ relationships with learning and with each other in very problematic ways,” Thacker said.
 “College admissions wasn’t designed to send signals about what’s important—to impact what goes on in high school.
 But it’s become that, and it’s become that without a conscience.”